Niagara Falls State Park Riverway -Robert Moses Parkway South Segment

 Following FHWA design approval, Watts provided engineering and environmental services for Final Design and Construction Documents.
 Watts was responsible for the following plans and cost estimating: interchange/bridge demolition; utilities; lighting of the new Park entrance, drive, and pathways; stormwater management facilities; a large pumping system for a new fishing pond; and a complex work zone traffic control plan.
 Environmental services continued with: a Phase II subsurface sampling investigation; consultation with NYSDEC regarding reporting and characterizing contamination; and groundwater monitoring and surface water sampling for design of the fishing pond.

-Watts’ role continues with construction support services, including management of work zone traffic control complicated by other construction projects, year-round Park operation, and minimizing impacts during the critical summer tourist season.
+Watts’ role also continues with construction support services, including management of work zone traffic control, which was complicated by adjacent construction projects and mandatory year-round Park visitor operations, and minimizing impacts during the critical summer tourist season.